WCRP-CMIP/cmip7-guidance/docs/CMIP7/guidance_for_users.md

 ## 5. Reporting suspected errors

+!!!
+Warning inline end
+    The CMIP7 archive contains the output of scientific simulations of the past and potential future that are subject to multiple sources of error, ranging from errors in data handling, to errors in the representation of the real world in either the model, or the experimental setup for which the model was used.
+Different parts of the CMIP7 archive may be subject to differing levels of such errors, and users should be alert to these issues, and their potential consequences.

 Information about discovered issues of CMIP7 data is captured by the [Errata Service][ErrataService].

 Any CMIP data user can report an error by submitting an issue through the Propose button on the Errata Service website.
 Proposing erratum through the webform requires a contact email address.
 Once the webform is validated and created, a special link is created and can be shared but the issue won’t appear on the index page.
 A moderator (from the relevant modelling centre providing data) will validate, update or reject the entry.
 When data errors are discovered, data providers are expected to retract the affected datasets from ESGF and, if possible, republish corrected data using updated dataset version identifiers.
 If no moderation action is taken after the 14-day validation period, the issue will be publicly indexed, albeit with a special flag.

 <!--TODO: Add info on contact when decided https://github.com/WCRP-CMIP/cmip7-guidance/issues/45 -->

 ## 6. New to CMIP?